Serving all of Michigan

 Awards & Recognition

 Assault charges in Michigan can vary in severity, depending on the incident’s circumstances.
 Two common types of assault charges are simple assault and aggravated assault, each carrying different penalties and legal implications.
+This is different than domestic assault.
 If you are facing assault charges, it’s essential to understand the distinctions between these two offenses and the potential defenses available.

 At Ben Hall Law, our East Lansing criminal defense lawyer protects your rights and ensures you receive a fair defense in these cases.